simap/pixelblaze/README.expressions.md

 #### pinMode(`pin`,`mode`)
 Set the pin mode as an `INPUT`, `INPUT_PULLUP`, `INPUT_PULLDOWN_16`, `OUTPUT`, or `OUTPUT_OPEN_DRAIN`.

-`INPUT_PULLUP` works for GP2*, GP4, GP5, and GP12 but not for GP16.
+`INPUT_PULLUP` works for GP2*, GP4, and GP5 but not for GP16.
 Useful for buttons, connect between the pin and GND.
 Pins will read `LOW` or zero while the button is pressed.

 `INPUT_PULLDOWN_16` works only for GP16.
 Can be used with a button, connect between GP16 and 3.3v.
 Pins will read `HIGH` or 1.0 while the button is pressed.

+**NOTE** on Pixelblaze V2+ pin GP12 is connected to the orange LED.

 #### digitalWrite(`pin`,`state`)
 Set a pin `HIGH` or `LOW`.
 Any non-zero value will set the pin `HIGH`.